 Medications may be administered during school hours with physician's order.
 Prescribed medication and over the counter medications must have a physician's order to be administered at school.
-The physician's order must be signed by the physician and parent/guardian.
+The physician's order must be signed by the physician and the parent/guardian.
 The physician's order must be dated for the current school year.
-It is the policy of KIPP that students should not be in possession of any medication, nor take any medications, during the regular school day or on school premises on their own without a physician's order stating permission to self-carry in certain circumstances as described further below.
+It is the policy of KIPP that students should not be in possession of any medication, nor take any medications, during the school day or on school premises on their own without a physician's order stating permission to self-carry as set out in detail below.
 Faculty are also not permitted under any circumstances to give a student any medicine (prescription, over-the-counter or otherwise).